Library liaisons can help you develop instruction to support cadet learning objectives and succeed on class projects or papers.

 Cadets may use a photocopier near the Course Reserves to make copies of materials.

-Use this form to add materials (books, DVDs, CDs, physical journals, instructional book equipment, and other items).
+Use this form to request materials (books, DVDs, CDs, physical journals, instructional book equipment, and other items) for addition to Course Reserves.
 Please allow a few days for processing, especially at the beginning of the semester.
 Requests to add material can be made at any time throughout the year.

 We can support cadets and faculty in a variety of ways.
 Here are some examples of previous library instruction in support of the curriculum and cadet activities.